airladon/ThisIGet/src/js/views/information/terms.md

 This I Get reserves the right to stop or refuse Service, terminate accounts, and remove or edit Content, including Content you contribute, in its sole discretion.

+_If you leave, you will not revoke license to Content you contribute._

 ## Disclaimers